mohammedmanssour/file-cast/README.md

 ## Features

 -   Mapping uploaded files from the Request to the Model.
--   Old files are automatically upon model update or deletion.
+-   Old files are automatically deleted upon model update or deletion.
 -   File Value Object for easy access

 ## Installation